lpereira/lwan/README.md

 ```
 rewrite /some/base/endpoint {
     pattern posts/(%d+) {
+        # Matches /some/base/endpointposts/2600
         rewrite_as = /cms/view-post?id=%1
     }
     pattern imgur/(%a+)/(%g+) {
+        # Matches /some/base/endpointimgur/gif/mpT94Ld
         redirect_to = https://i.imgur.com/%2.%1
     }
 }
 ```

-This example defines two patterns, one providing a nicer URL that's hidden from the user, and another providing a dufferent way to obtain a direct link to an image hosted on a popular image hosting service.
+This example defines two patterns, one providing a nicer URL that's hidden from the user, and another providing a different way to obtain a direct link to an image hosted on a popular image hosting service (i.e.  requesting `/some/base/endpoint/imgur/mp4/4kOZNYX` will redirect directly to a resource in the Imgur service).

 The value of `rewrite_as` or `redirect_to` can be Lua scripts as well; in which case, the option `expand_with_lua` must be set to `true`, and, instead